Equity LifeStyle Properties (NYSE:ELS) Issues Q3 2022 Earnings Guidance

 Equity LifeStyle Properties (NYSE:ELS – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.66-$0.72 for the period.
 The company issued revenue guidance of -.
 Equity LifeStyle Properties also updated its FY 2022 guidance to $2.68-$2.78 EPS.

-A number of institutional investors have recently added to or reduced their stakes in ELS.
-Invesco Ltd. raised its holdings in Equity LifeStyle Properties by 147.1% in the first quarter.
-Invesco Ltd. now owns 2,541,777 shares of the real estate investment trust’s stock worth $194,396,000 after purchasing an additional 1,512,944 shares in the last quarter.
-State Street Corp raised its holdings in Equity LifeStyle Properties by 13.0% in the first quarter.
-State Street Corp now owns 8,817,442 shares of the real estate investment trust’s stock worth $677,864,000 after purchasing an additional 1,016,542 shares in the last quarter.
-Caisse DE Depot ET Placement DU Quebec increased its holdings in shares of Equity LifeStyle Properties by 136.7% during the first quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 330,500 shares of the real estate investment trust’s stock valued at $25,277,000 after acquiring an additional 190,900 shares in the last quarter.
-Vanguard Group Inc. increased its holdings in shares of Equity LifeStyle Properties by 0.8% during the first quarter.
-Vanguard Group Inc. now owns 24,685,594 shares of the real estate investment trust’s stock valued at $1,887,954,000 after acquiring an additional 184,219 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of Equity LifeStyle Properties by 2.0% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,868,954 shares of the real estate investment trust’s stock valued at $142,938,000 after acquiring an additional 36,840 shares in the last quarter.
-Institutional investors own 90.90% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Invesco Ltd. grew its holdings in shares of Equity LifeStyle Properties by 147.1% in the first quarter.
+Invesco Ltd. now owns 2,541,777 shares of the real estate investment trust’s stock worth $194,396,000 after acquiring an additional 1,512,944 shares during the period.
+State Street Corp grew its holdings in Equity LifeStyle Properties by 13.0% during the 1st quarter.
+State Street Corp now owns 8,817,442 shares of the real estate investment trust’s stock valued at $677,864,000 after buying an additional 1,016,542 shares in the last quarter.
+Caisse DE Depot ET Placement DU Quebec boosted its position in shares of Equity LifeStyle Properties by 136.7% during the 1st quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 330,500 shares of the real estate investment trust’s stock valued at $25,277,000 after acquiring an additional 190,900 shares during the last quarter.
+Vanguard Group Inc. boosted its position in shares of Equity LifeStyle Properties by 0.8% during the 1st quarter.
+Vanguard Group Inc. now owns 24,685,594 shares of the real estate investment trust’s stock valued at $1,887,954,000 after acquiring an additional 184,219 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in Equity LifeStyle Properties by 2.0% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,868,954 shares of the real estate investment trust’s stock worth $142,938,000 after buying an additional 36,840 shares during the last quarter.
+Hedge funds and other institutional investors own 90.90% of the company’s stock.

 We are a self-administered, self-managed real estate investment trust (REIT) with headquarters in Chicago.
 As of January 25, 2021, we own or have an interest in 423 quality properties in 33 states and British Columbia consisting of 161,229 sites.